 Use a pastry blender or two knives to cut the butter into the flour, stopping when you have pea-sized chunks.
 Stir in the fresh cranberries.

 Whisk the egg into the buttermilk and add the wet mixture to the dry ingredients and stir until just combined.
-The dough will be a bit shaggy.
+The dough will be a bit shaggy, but not dry.
+If it is very dry, add buttermilk 1 tbsp at a time until it just comes together.

-Turn out onto a clean, lightly floured work surface and press into a rectangle that is about 1" thick.
-Cut into evenly sized squares, then triangles.
-You will get either about 8 full-size scones or 16 "mini" scones (2-3 bites).
-Alternatively, you can press the dough into a 9" pie tin, invert onto your floured surface, and cut into 8 equal wedges.
+Turn out onto a clean, lightly floured work surface and press the dough into a 9" pie tin, invert onto your floured surface, and cut into 8 equal wedges.

 Place the scones on a parchment paper lined baking sheet and bake 12-15 minutes until the edges of the scones are a very light golden brown.
 Remove from the oven and allow to set 5 minutes before transferring to a wire rack to cool.